MinghanLi/OTMSCSC_matlab_2020/README.md

 - To test your installation of GCO_MATLAB, run the gco-v3.0\matlab\GCO_UnitTest command.

+4. Compile spams-matlab
+- Please complie it according to spams-matlab/README.md

-4. Download dataset (NTURain or your own videos) and put the file into the input folder
+5. Download dataset (NTURain or your own videos) and put the file into the input folder

-5. Run demo.m
+6. Run demo.m

 ## YTVOS2019-Rain dataset
 - We build YTVOS2019-Rain dataset for video rain removal verification on video instance segmentation task.
 You can download YTVOS2019-Rain dataset from [here](https://drive.google.com/drive/folders/1ds-SGL___2GXiSN8HKJvlGJ60Q10QeW7?usp=sharing).